locka99/cpp-to-rust-book/09_features_compared/strings.md

 | `char16_t` | UTF-16 |
 | `char32_t` | UTF-32 |

 You basically cannot assume what a char string is encoded with.
-To preserve your sanity you best off to make your code UTF-8 friendly and sanitize your inputs to prevent external values from violating that principle.
-If you are calling external libraries you will need to see what rules they follow for string handling.
-If necessary you may need to use `libicu` to properly handle strings including iterating through them.
+To preserve your sanity you are best to choose an encoding, e.g. UTF-8 and enforce it, sanitizing your inputs where you need to.
+If you are calling external libraries you also need to see what rules they follow for string handling.
+If necessary you may need to use `libicu` to properly handle strings including iterating through them since you cannot slice strings without knowing where characters lie in the buffer.

 ## Rust

 Rust has implicit string in the language itself.

 * A `char` type is a 32-bit Unicode character.
 * A `str` type is a UTF-8 encoded string held in memory.
 Code will never directly use this type.
-Instead it will use `&str` which is a string slice, basically a pointer and length to the str, or a portion of it.
+Instead it will use `&str` which is a string slice, a pointer and length to the str or a portion of it.
 * A `std::String` is a heap allocated `str` that you can manipulate.
 Code may also obtain a `&str` to a `String` but the compiler will enforce that the string is read-only while the slice exists upon it.

 Finally there are foreign function interface (FFI) types `OSString` and `OSStr` akin to `String` and `str` that handles any differences in how the outside world sees strings compared to Rust, e.g. changing the character width or encoding and putting a null terminator on the end.
-Normally you would only use these types to call an external API.
+Normally you would only use these types when you need to call an external API.

 ## Types Comparison